Starting a Portrait Photography Business

 The things you own end up owning you

 “The things you own end up owning you.” - Chuck Palahniuk.
-I was minimalist.
-It was very easy and stress-free life.
-I did own many things but but only after careful planning and I was quick to sell things that didn’t meet my expectations or once I stopped using them.
+I was a minimalist.
+It was a very easy and stress-free life.
+I did own many things, but only after careful planning, and I was quick to sell things that didn’t meet my expectations or once I stopped using them.
 I also used to live well below my means.
 I felt free because loss of job or any other financial crisis would not affect me much. ...

 February 6, 2024 · 2 min · Amer Khalid